Codher/elm-workshop/README.md

 # Codher Purely Functional Interfaces in Elm

-## Agenda

-- Getting started with Elm and Create Elm App
-- Intro into Functional Programming
-- Rendering HTML and CSS
-- Building interactive applications

 ## Introduction

 Welcome to Codher's Elm Workshop!

 Functional Programming is fun and easy if you learn by doing.

-Have you ever tried programming in a language, where compiler is your best friend?
+Have you ever tried programming in a language, where the compiler is your best friend?
 Imagine an app without errors at run-time.

 Sounds promising?

-Immutabile, Pure and Reactive by nature all that awailable now!
+Immutable, Pure and Reactive by nature all that available now!

 Get an introduction to Elm Compiler and Time-Travelling Debugger and start coding!

 Level: Basic understanding of JavaScript

 Happy coding, have fun!

+## Agenda

+- Getting started with Elm and Create Elm App
+- Intro into Functional Programming
+- Rendering HTML and CSS
+- Building interactive applications

 ## Recommended Software